f5devcentral/f5-big-iq-lab/docs/class4/module4/lab2.rst

   }

 Before finishing this lab, there is one task to do.
 If you are done testing BIG-IQ HA, stop BIG-IQ CM Secondary to avoid additional costs.
-You might want to switch the active BIG-IQ before stopping the secondary… (or stop BIG-IQ primary in UDF or Ravello and skip the next steps)
+You might want to switch the active BIG-IQ before stopping the secondary… (or stop BIG-IQ primary in lab environment or Ravello and skip the next steps)

 16. Go to BIG-IQ CM Secondary ``https\:\/\/10.1.1.15`` and then: **Systems > BIG-IQ HA > BIG-IQ HA Settings**.